YaaOppong/rbcl-generative-biology/README.md

-# rbcL / Evo 2 — generative biology on a taxonomically structured gene family
+# Generations of _rbcL_, a taxonomically structured gene family

 Prompt-conditioned generation and LoRA finetuning of [Evo 2](https://github.com/ArcInstitute/evo2) on *rbcL*, the plastid gene